-This Draft PRMP is presented in order to provide Council with an understanding of the work completed to date.
+This Draft PRMP was presented to Council on April 4, 2023 in order to provide Council with an understanding of the work completed to date.

 The Draft PRMP as presented, represents the consultants' initial findings and recommendations based on the research and consultations to date, industry best practices, and a review of current program offerings and facilities at the Town of Aurora.